okz-spec/okz-spec/README.md

 # Hi, I'm Marat! 👋

 ## 🚀 About Me
-I’m finishing my third year at a technical school in Tallinn, I’m a Fullstacks Developer, I’m very experienced in networking and game development, and I also know how to maintain servers
+I’m a Fullstacks Developer, I’m very experienced in networking and game development, and I also know how to maintain servers

 ---
 ![](https://komarev.com/ghpvc/?username=okz-spec)